 The Costa del Sol has continued to grow in strength as an expat location since the 1960s, and the population of Brits and Scandinavian foreign residents is now boosted by a growing influx of Russian and Chinese expats.
 This means that over the years the area has developed enhanced infrastructure, travel networks and communications.
 There is now a high-speed train service that links to Madrid, for example, in two and a half hours.

 There is similar provision of choice of world-class private and state-run medical facilities.
 While learning the language is preferable, in the main towns it is not essential.
 The main areas of employment for expats in the Costa del Sol include tourism, financial services, IT, health and beauty, and hospitality.

 Not least because of the warm summers, the pace of life in the Costa del Sol is traditionally Mediterranean, with many shops and businesses not starting work until 10am, and still observing the siesta.
 Schools have a three-month break in the summer, and many businesses close for the month of August.

 The local population is on the whole very welcoming to expats.
-Catholicism is still the dominant religion, and this is illustrated through the numerous religious celebrations attached to the calendar of Saints and other religious days.
+Catholicism is still the dominant religion, and this is illustrated through the numerous religious celebrations of saints and other religious days.
 As well as watching the annual plethora of processions and parades, expats can join in the many fiestas, ferias, romerias and other celebrations.
 These are typified by the traditions of flamboyant and colourful costume, flamenco music and dance, flavour-packed gastronomy, and partying through the night.
 The celebrations involve the whole family, from babies to elderly great-grandparents, and many expats enjoy the general inclusiveness of all family generations that reflects the Spanish way of life.
 At the same time, in the main towns, expats will find all sorts of social and networking groups in their own language, which makes the transition abroad so much easier.